Old Fashioned Blackstrap Molasses Baked Beans is a family favorite recipe and cooks up in under 20 minutes.

 I am a purist when it comes to baked beans.
 It’s got to be beans, bacon and molasses in a tomatoey sauce–did I mention bacon?
 Yup, I did.

 They’re definitely a must-have for any picnic, party or potluck.
-Besides, there’s nothing like the rich taste of a side of baked beans with hot dogs, ribs, brats or grilled chicken.
+Besides, there’s nothing like the rich taste of a side of baked beans with hot dogs, ribs, brats or grilled chicken either–just saying.

 RELATED: Oven Roasted BBQ Ribs

-But I have to draw the line when it comes to canned baked beans.
-For me, it’s got to be made from scratch or nothing.
+But I have to draw the line when it comes to canned pork and beans.
+For me, it’s got to be homemade or nothing.

 So what makes this baked bean recipe different?
 The secret is in using an old-time favorite: blackstrap molasses.